SUMMER JOB 2018: Project Intern!

 GIRLS ACTION FOUNDATION is currently seeking to hire an energetic and talented individual to join their team for a summer paid internship.
-Under the direction of the Executive Director, this individual will be responsible for assisting the Programs Manager in the implementation of program specific tasks and activities.
+Under the direction of the Operations Manager, this individual will be responsible for assisting the Project Officer in the implementation of program specific tasks and activities.

 Founded in 1995, Girls Action Foundation is a national charitable organization that leads and seeds girls’ programs across Canada.
 We build girls’ and young women’s skills and confidence and inspire action to change the world.
 Through our innovative programs, research, and support to a network of over 300 partnering organizations and projects, Girls Action reaches over 60,000 girls and young women.
 We reach remote, marginalized and urban communities, including those in the North.